Federal Aviation Administration (FAA), DOT.

 On December 14, 2017, Innovative Solutions & Support, Inc. (Innovative Solutions), applied for a supplemental type certificate for installation of an autothrust system (ATS)—also known as an autothrottle system—in Textron Aviation, Inc., (Textron) B200-series airplanes.
-The B200-series airplanes are powered by two Pratt & Whitney PT6A turbo-propeller engines—depending on airplane model—that can carry thirteen passengers, including two-flightcrew members.
+The B200-series airplanes are powered by two Pratt & Whitney PT6A turbo-propeller engines—depending on airplane model—that can carry thirteen passengers, including two flightcrew members.
 These airplanes have a service ceiling up to 35,000-feet and a maximum takeoff weight of up to 12,500 pounds in the normal category.
 These airplanes are approved for single-pilot operation.

 The installation of an ATS in Textron B200-series airplanes is intended to reduce pilot workload.
 The ATS is useable in all phases of flight except below decision height on approach.
-The system includes a torque and airspeed mode along with monitors to prevent the system from exceeding critical engine or airspeed limits.
+The system includes torque control and airspeed modes along with monitors to prevent the system from exceeding critical engine or airspeed limits.
 Throttle movement is provided by a stepper motor acting through a linear actuator, which acts as a link between the stepper motor and throttle.
 The liner actuator can be overridden by pilot movement of the throttle and automatically disengages upon disagreement in the expected throttle position versus its actual position.

 Section 23.1329, amendment 23-49, only contained requirements for automatic pilot systems that act on the airplane flight controls.
 Autothrust systems are automatic systems that act on the thrust controls.
 These systems provide enhanced automation and safety, but may also introduce pilot confusion, countering the safety benefit.
-14 CFR 25.1329, amendment 25-119, addresses these concerns.
-Therefore, these proposed special conditions are based on § 25.1329 and provide additional requirements to standardize the pilot interface and system behavior and enhance pilot awareness of system active and armed modes.
+Transport Airplane regulation 14 CFR 25.1329, amendment 25-119, addresses these concerns.
+Therefore, these special conditions are based on § 25.1329 and provide additional requirements to standardize the pilot interface and system behavior and enhance pilot awareness of system active and armed modes.